anmuena/Scripts-for-spot-quantification-data-processing/README.md

 # Scripts for spot quantification data processing

 ## aims
-- reading of EVAnalyzer results files (.csv) into R
+- reading of EVAnalyzer results files (.csv) using python
 - establishment of useful functions for plotting of EVAnalyzer results
 - and statistics